Haig Mine Museum Whitehaven

 that the Lottery grant-making body for Heritage schemes had decided to

-agreement from several other funders already won, work can now get started
+from several other funders already won, work can now get started on building

-on building a modern visitor centre within the grounds and on a major
+a modern visitor centre within the grounds and on a major renovation of

-renovation of the old colliery buildings.
-Together this will create a
+the old colliery buildings.
+Together this will create a much improved

-much improved museum able to display a huge range of industrial memorabilia
+museum able to display a huge range of industrial memorabilia and documentation

 More on Whitehaven coal mining history.